-Failure to • Pedestrian injuries are increasing in King County and WA state. consider racist Street features are associated with pedestrian risk. policies and • Lower income and rural communities suffer disproportionately from this risk. relevant metrics • The lack of adoption of equity measures such as pedestrian hybrid beacons, relevant metrics signalized crosswalks and raised crosswalks do not protect pedestrians. • In King County and Seattle, pedestrian and bicyclists are over half of the fatal Street features traffic injuries. and • Some of the highest risk areas for injury are those in Central, South and West neighborhoods Seattle; areas which historically housed families of color, reflecting racist policies and practices such as redlining. • In addition to hardscape barriers, social and environmental factors have not historically examined. • Significant concerns precluding active transportation and asking public safety for help are police harassment and lack of resources. • Mobility justice and community engagement are not sufficiently used to advance active transportation in communities of color Community leaders reveal how.
+Failure to consider racist Pedestrian injuries are increasing in King County and WA state.
+Street features are associated with pedestrian risk.
+Lower income and rural communities suffer disproportionately from this risk. policies and relevant metrics The lack of adoption of equity measures such as pedestrian hybrid beacons, signalized crosswalks and raised crosswalks do not protect pedestrians.
+In King County and Seattle, pedestrian and bicyclists are over half of the fatal.
+Street features traffic iniuries. and neighborhoods Some of the highest risk areas for injury are those in Central, South and West Seattle; areas which historically housed families of color, reflecting racist policies and practices such as redlining. • In addition to hardscape barriers, social and environmental factors have not historically examined. • Significant concerns precluding active transportation and asking public safety for help are police harassment and lack of resources.
+Mobility justice and community engagement are not sufficiently used to advance active transportation in communities of color Community leaders reveal how.
 Redlining and anti-restrictive covenants restrict access to neighborhoods, forcing marginalized communities to live in neighborhoods without sidewalks.
-Calcard Local and national landscape on school resource officers varies.
-School Funds flow, roles and responsibilities, and trainings of school resource officers is resource officers highly variable across WA state.
-Accurate data on behavioral health needs, violence, firearm carry, equity measures, and arrest types are not easily available from schools or enforcement.
-Community and student voices have not been sufficiently considered on how to achieve community well-being. - ons and next steps for strengthening consideration of health equity in injury and violence prevention research, training, and outreach. • Improvements to injury data collection and analysis are needed.
-Strategies include incorporation of validated self-reported measures of race, gender and ethnicity, addressing artificial barriers to inclusion of different language communities, and explicit inclusion and measurement of structural racism. • Community partnerships are at the heart of defining and informing the research agenda, ensuring that work addresses identified community needs. • The research agenda should be motivated to actions which prevent, treat, or rehabilitate injury, and must work towards the elimination of injury inequality. • Engage research to inform and shape policies which impact injury and health equity.
-Targeted communication strategies are needed to reach communities most affected by iniury and violence.
+School Local and national landscape on school resource officers varies. resource officers • Funds flow, roles and responsibilities, and trainings of school resource officers is highly variable across WA state.
+Accurate data on behavioral health needs, violence, firearm carry, equity measures, and arrest types are not easily available from schools or enforcement. community and student voices have not been sufficiently considered of now to achieve community well-being Section C: Implication ons and next steps for strengthening consideration of health equity in injury and violence prevention research, training, and outreach.
+Improvements to injury data collection and applying are peeded.
+Strategies include Improvements to injury data collection and analysis are needed.
+Strategies include incorporation of validated self-reported measures of race, gender and ethnicity, addressing artificial barriers to inclusion of different language communities, and explicit inclusion and measurement of structural racism.
+Community partnerships are at the heart of defining and informing the research agenda, ensuring that work addresses identified community needs.
+The research agenda should be motivated to actions which prevent, treat, or rehabilitate injury, and must work towards the elimination of injury inequality.
+Engage research to inform and shape policies which impact injury and health equity.
+Targeted communication strategies are needed to reach communities most affected by injury and violence.